WilliamSimoni/AfkFinder/README.md

 And that it is.
 The plugin is configured and ready to run.

 ## Database
-The scripts to build the Afkplayer and twitchids tables are the following:
+The queries to build the Afkplayer and twitchids tables are the following:
 ```sql
 CREATE TABLE Afkplayer (
   name varchar(32) NOT NULL,